-method this must be the either full, window, overlap or smooth but the data should generated by the same method in integrated.analysis.
+method this must be the either full, window, overlap or smooth but the data should gen-

 Returns a data. frame.
 Each row corresponds to a chromosome and has as many entries as entries in bins, plus 1.
 Each entry contains the number of P-values that is smaller or equal to the corresponding entry in bins.